 - Northwestern Posse Scholars - Posse identifies high school students for academic and leadership potential for admission into a partner college or university.
 Northwestern became a partner institution with the Posse Foundation in 2012.
 Undergraduate Admission and Posse Los Angeles selected the first class of 10 Posse Scholars, who began their undergraduate career in fall 2013.

 - Northwestern University Graduate School - The mission of The Graduate School (TGS) of Northwestern University is to be a trusted, responsive, visionary leader and partner in order to maintain and promote the highest quality master’s and doctoral education.
 TGS collaborates with a number of schools to guide and sustain an institutional culture that facilitates excellence in teaching, innovation and rigor in research and the personal and intellectual growth of its diverse student population.
+For more information on external funding and "banking" TGS support, please see the PhD Student Funding FAQs page on TGS' website.

 - Office of Global Safety and Security - The Office of Global Safety and Security supports the health, safety and security of students, faculty and staff who travel abroad for a variety of reasons under university support or sponsorship.
 In collaboration with colleagues across campus, as well as partners in the US and abroad, the office strives to be creative, proactive and responsive as well as to emulate and set best practices in this new and growing specialty.